 All three types have high flow characteristics, and are highly efficient.
 However, they all require cleaning to remove the entrapped solids, and failure to clean filters (as required) will result in reduced filtration flow, because of the accumulated debris blocking the filter medium.

-Regular cleaning (as indicated by the pressure gauge) is essential.
-Failure to clean filters can also cause an increase in pressure within the filter tank, which will reduce the life expectancy of the unit.
+Regular cleaning monthly -six weekly is essential.
+Failure to clean filters can also cause an increase in pressure within the filter tank, which will reduce water flow and ultimately the life expectancy of the unit.

 Cleaning methods will depend upon the filter type.
-Both DE & Sand Filters can be “backwashed” (which is to reverse the flow of water through the filter tank, and flush the rubbish to waste).
+Both DE & Sand Filters can be “backwashed” (which is to reverse the flow of water through the filter tank using the multi point valve, and flush the rubbish to waste).

 Regular cleaning of a filter will provide benefits in terms of better water flows for filtration & vacuuming, and, better chlorination, and, better circulation within the pool, due to the increase flow rate.

 In addition to this regular cleaning, periodic service of the filter is recommended to remove any build up of grease and scale.
 This can be arranged through Pool Zone WA.

 The cleaning and maintenance of these automatic system is most important, to ensure that they continue to function up to their designed standards of performance.

 In its normal use, a Salt Water Chlorinator (due to the electrolytic action which converts salt to chlorine within the cell) attracts calcium (and other contaminants in the water), which adheres to the cell plates and which will interfere with the chlorine production of the unit, and eventually reduce the expected life of the unit.